-The Routledge Companion to Narrative Theory brings together top scholars in the field to explore the significance of narrative to pressing social, cultural and theoretical issues.
+The Routledge Companion to Narrative Theory brings together top scholars in the field to explore the significance of narrative to pressing social, cultural, and theoretical issues.
 How does narrative both inform and limit the way we think today?
-From conspiracy theories and social media movements to...
+From conspiracy theories and social media movements ...

 By Patrick Colm Hogan, Bradley J. Irish, Lalita Pandit Hogan

 The Routledge Companion to Literature and Emotion shows how the "affective turn" in the humanities applies to literary studies.
 Deftly combining the scientific elements with the literary, the book provides a theoretical and topical introduction to reading literature and emotion.
 Looking at a ...